 In any situation where the application of the above criteria results in more children with an equal right to admission to the school than the number of available places, the tie-break will be made by random allocation.
 The places will be allocated, in order, up to the number of places available.
 Random allocation will be carried out and supervised by a person independent of the Trust.

 Transport

 Generally as a parent or carer you are responsible for your child's journey to and from school.
-Northampton County Council may provide free transport in certain circumstances.
-Please check the website at www.northamptonshire.gov.uk on the local authority's statutory duties and eligibility criteria.
+Your County Council may provide free transport in certain circumstances.
+Please check the websites at: